Skip to content

 FixedStrategy Simple fixed-interval polling

-ExponentialBackoffStrategy Lower scheduler pressure for long-running jobs
+ExponentialBackoffStrategy Lower scheduler pressure for long jobs

 AdaptiveStrategy Polling cadence based on expected runtime